MPhil in Medical Anthropology

-During the first year, you will be examined on the three core papers and the option paper (all 5,000-word essays) in the third term, which serve as qualifying (rather than final) exams for MPhil students to progress to the second year.
+During the first year, you will be examined on the three core papers and the option paper, which serve as qualifying (rather than final) exams for MPhil students to progress to the second year.

-Critical thinking classes in Michaelmas term are assessed by the writing of a research proposal and the two chosen methods courses in Michaelmas and/or Hilary term will be assessed by submitted coursework.
-Together, these three components comprise one examined paper, Methods of Fieldwork and Social Research, which is assessed by a dossier of written work completed over the course of the year rather than by a final written examination.
+Critical reading classes in Michaelmas term are assessed by the writing of a research proposal and the two chosen methods courses in Michaelmas and/or Hilary term will be assessed by submitted coursework.
+Together, these three components comprise one examined paper; Methods of Fieldwork and Social Research, which is assessed by a dossier of written work completed over the course of the year rather than by a final written examination.